ossf/education/terminology/glossary/Groups and Organizations/CERT/Techopedia.md

 ## Description

-A computer emergency response team (CERT) is a group of experts who respond to cybersecurity incidents.
+A Computer Emergency Response Team (CERT) is a group of experts who respond to cybersecurity incidents.
 These teams deal with the evolution of malware, viruses and other cyberattacks.

 ## Source